Research

-For my USC Honors Senior Thesis, I am creating an annotated R code of data analysis, GIS maps of C. conanobrieni intensity, and a manuscript of the information gathered during my N.O.A.A.
+For my USC Honors Senior Thesis, I created an annotated R code of data analysis, GIS maps of C. conanobrieni intensity, and a manuscript of the information gathered during my N.O.A.A.
 Ernest F. Hollings internship and subsequent analyses.
-Through this experience I aim to gain coding proficiency with R, using GIS to create heat maps of C. conanobrieni intensity, and forming a manuscript from a large dataset and variety of ecological information.
-My mentors during this process are Dr. Jeffry Dudycha and (soon to be Dr.) Jake Swanson.
-I will defend my thesis near the end of the Spring 2023 semester and plan to present highlighted aspects of my work through poster presentations at USC’s Discovery Day and Benthic Ecology’s 2023 Annual Meeting.
+Through this experience I gained coding proficiency with R, using GIS to create heat maps of C. conanobrieni intensity, and forming a manuscript from a large dataset and variety of ecological information.
+My mentors during this process are Dr. Jeffry Dudycha and Dr. Jake Swanson.
+I defended my thesis and presented highlighted aspects of my work through poster presentations at USC’s Discovery Day and Benthic Ecology’s 2023 Annual Meeting.

 Summer 2022